Kong/docs.konghq.com/app/contributing/conditional-rendering.md

 ## Conditionally render content by version

+You can use conditional rendering by version for any content in the `app/_src` or `app/_hub` directories.

 As we add new functionality, we want content on a page to be displayed only for specific releases of a product.
 You can use the `if_version` block for this, or `if_plugin_version` for any content in the Plugin Hub.

 * `if_version` is used by {{site.base_gateway}}, {{site.mesh_product_name}}, Kubernetes Ingress Controller, and decK documentation.
 * `if_plugin_version` can only be used for plugin documentation in the `app/_hub` directory.